gonzex/test_abidocs/doc/tutorials/base3.md

 This lesson should take about 1 hour.

-  * 3.1 Computing the total energy of silicon at fixed number of k points.
-  * 3.2 Starting the convergence study with respect to k points
-  * 3.3 Actually performing the convergence study with respect to k points
-  * 3.4 Determination of the lattice parameters
-  * 3.5 Computing the band structure

-* * *

-### ** 3.1.
-Computing the total energy of silicon at fixed number of k points.
+## 1 Computing the total energy of silicon at fixed number of k points
-**

 _Before beginning, you might consider to work in a different subdirectory as for lesson_base1 or lesson_base2 .
 Why not "Work3" ?_